yssolk9102/kwk-virtual-curriculum-4/swift-ios/lessons/intro-to-swift/index.md

 Takeaways:

 - Strings can hold any type of character, including spaces
-- The way we type a string will be the exact way a computer sees is (it won’t assume we meant to capitalize that first letter, catch if we misspell something, etc.)
+- The way we type a string will be the exact way a computer sees it (it won’t assume we meant to capitalize that first letter, catch if we misspell something, etc.)

 ### Printing